frankfredj/SeedBox_DataScienceTest/ANALYSIS.md

 ![](https://i.imgur.com/1DnZOoO.png)

-From a quick glimpse at the numerical pdf's above, variables are not normaly distributed at all.
+From a quick glimpse at the graphs above, variables are not normaly distributed, and both groups are not easily separable.
 The amount of clients that have made transaction(s) isn't that big, too: only 1079 for the control group, and 1635 for the test one.
 Common assumtions in regards to transactions is that they are Poisson distributed.
 This would give rise to a compound Poisson distribution for revenues, and our sample size is too small to give relevant credibility to any estimator {µ, σ} derived under a normality assumption.
 (A common credibility standard is n/λ = 1082.41 (1 + σ^2 / µ^2) for Compound Poisson processes.)

 I have my own bias in regards to assuming normaly distributed µ's, because I do not know how big "n" needs to be.
 This is why I suggest using a variant of Monte Carlo simulations rather than classic t-tests on means.
 In order to do so, I propose the following method: